justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Microsoft-Azure-AI900-Natural-Language-Processing-NLP.md

 It is not a Generative AI model.

-Text -\> Tokenization → Model with Training → NLP Use Cases like conversational AI which mimics conversation like a Q/A bot
+Text -\> Tokenization → Model with Training, output in tokens → NLP Use Cases like conversational AI which mimics conversation like a Question and Answering bot

 Azure services: language, translate, speech, custom translation